Afraz33/movie-webapp/README.md

 2. Start Docker Desktop.

-3.To run the containers, use the following command inside project directory:
+3. To run the containers, use the following command inside project directory:

 ```bash
 docker-compose up -d